Trump supporters declare pride in president, slam opponents

 “It’s nice to be surrounded by people who share your morals and opinions,” said Thomas, as her son walked back and forth across the grass with a Trump flag.

 In Nashville, two people were arrested as protesters clashed with Trump supporters at the Tennessee Capitol.
-In Olympia, Washington, the state patrol says four demonstrators were arrested Saturday at a rally in support of Trump, KOMO-TV reported.
+In Olympia, Washington, the state patrol says four demonstrators were arrested at a rally in support of Trump, KOMO-TV reported.
 Authorities did not say if the people arrested were pro-Trump or anti-Trump.
 The station reports that the demonstrators are accused of assaulting a police officer.
-In Berkeley, California, people wearing goggles, motorcycle helmets, gas masks or with their face half-covered with bandanas pushed each other, threw punches and hit each other with the sticks holding their sings or American flags.

 Near Mar-a-Lago, the Palm Beach Post reported that people on both sides exchanged profanity.
 Trump’s motorcade briefly stopped so he could wave at supporters.